 Tendinitis causes pain throughout the shoulder joint extending as far as the elbow that may be manageable at first but typically worsens over time.

 - Decreased range of motion and strength in the shoulder

 - Difficulty lifting the arm over the head

 - Increased pain (may be described as a constant ache that radiates down the front of the arm)

 When a rotator cuff injury is suspected, your orthopaedic specialist will perform a physical exam and may order imaging, such as X-rays, an MRI or CT scan.
 Based on the results of your diagnostic tests, your provider will discuss treatment options to help alleviate your pain and restore maximum shoulder function.

-Treatment for rotator cuff tendinitis is often nonsurgical, and may include rest, medications to reduce inflammation, physical therapy, and cortisone injections.
-If the shoulder does not improve with these treatments, surgery may be recommended.
+Treatment for rotator cuff tendinitis is often nonsurgical, and may include rest, medications to reduce inflammation, physical therapy and cortisone injections.
+If your shoulder does not improve with these treatments, surgery may be recommended.

-The experienced orthopaedic providers at Main Line Health follow patients through every step of recovery to help you get back to the activities you love.
+The experienced orthopaedic providers at Main Line Health will follow you through every step of recovery to help you get back to the activities you love.